 If you stay at a hostel, you can find free pub crawls that you could go on.
 Often, they’ll provide free alcohol, at least at the beginning and sometimes during the whole crop.
 So that’s a good time to get free accommodation with trusted house sitters.

 Sometimes you can stay in one place for a few days a week or even a month.
 You can find free accommodation with couch surfing.
 You can meet locals, stay with them, make new friends and stay somewhere for free student discounts.
-If you’re a student, you can use your card for student discounts at many tours and activities and things you can do all around big cities worldwide.
+If you’re a student, you can use your card for student discounts on many tours, activities, and things you can do all around big cities worldwide.

-I highly recommend trying and getting once in your life next year to look for budget transportation deals.
+I highly recommend trying and getting once in your life to look for budget transportation deals next year.
 They’re all over the world.
 But in Europe, they have a deal.
 You use these for the longer trips to save money that way.
-If you have a shorter trip, you don’t want to use one of your voucher codes because it might cost 10-year-olds or 20 euros.
+If you have a shorter trip, you don’t want to use one of your voucher codes because it might cost 10-year-olds 20 euros.

-- Use a traveling credit card which charge or fee is free.
+- Use a traveling credit card whose charge or fee is free.

 - Meet locals and new friends so that you can know about rates and discounts.

-- Find coupon code, offer, and best deal to save your money.
+- Find coupon codes, offer, and the best deal to save your money.

 8. Smart work